sugar-framework/sugar-framework.github.io/_posts/2014-02-15-geting-started-index.md

   https: false
 ```

-This let's the Sugar internals know about your `YourProject.Router` module and sets the port number on which the HTTP server will listen.
+This let's the Sugar internals know about the `YourProject.Router` module and sets the port number on which the HTTP server will listen.

-Now go on with `mix server`.
-You will see script like this.
+Now we're ready to run `mix server`.
+You should see some output in your terminal window:

 ```
 ...